 The USO Northwest's Center at the SeaTac International Airport provides military and their families with 24/7/365 travel assistance and access to all the comforts of home.
-Hot food, snacks, a TV lounge to rest and relax, a shower, free Internet access and other great amenities are found here.
-Each month the USONW SeaTac Center serves thousands of service members, their families, reservists and retired military.
+Hot food and snacks, big screen TV, bunk room, lounge, a shower, free Internet access and a family room.
+Each month the USONW SeaTac Center serves more than 8,000 service members and their families, reservists and retired military.
 The USO SeaTac Center is located outside security, above Delta Air Lines ticketing counters, on the Mezzanine Level.

 Volunteers are the heart and soul of the USO.
 If you would like to become a volunteer, please fill out the application available here.
 After the initial screening process you may be asked to come in for an interview and orientation.
 We will then schedule you for training and get you acclimated to our amazing team.

 TOP 10 FREQUESNTLY ASKED QUESTIONS